monsafali/Backend_development/05_Data_base/01_My_SQL/readme.md

 having Clause:
-Similar To where i.e applies soem condition on rows.
+Similar To where i.e applies some condition on rows.
  But it is used when we want to aply any condition after grouping.

 Select col1, col2,